Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sharing the same view, Dr. Le Nhat Duy, from the University Medical Center of Ho Chi Minh City - Branch 3, stated that drinking diluted salt water continuously every day has recently been encouraged as a detoxification method or a way to aid digestion.
 However, according to scientific evidence, diluted salt water has no detoxification effect.
 On the contrary, it can pose serious risks if not used correctly.

-"In fact, our body has organs such as the liver, kidneys and lungs that are responsible for eliminating toxins naturally and effectively.
-Drinking salt water continuously can increase blood pressure, damage the kidneys, cause electrolyte imbalance, lead to dehydration, cause edema and affect health if used long-term and incorrectly.
-Some diseases need to abstain from salt intake, specifically in high blood pressure, chronic kidney disease and heart failure," Dr. Duy noted.
+"In reality, our bodies already have organs like the liver, kidneys, and lungs responsible for naturally and effectively eliminating toxins.
+Continuously drinking salt water can increase blood pressure, damage the kidneys, cause electrolyte imbalance, lead to dehydration, cause edema, and affect health if used long-term and incorrectly.
+Some diseases require salt restriction, specifically hypertension, chronic kidney disease, and heart failure," Dr. Duy noted.

 Sự thật về thải độc bằng nước muối: Hiệu quả hay rủi ro?- Ảnh 2.

-Using salt water to detoxify the body is a method that has not been proven by any scientific basis or research.
+Using salt water to detoxify the body is a method that lacks scientific basis and research to prove its effectiveness.

 Consuming too much salt causes many health problems.